Best Flashlight for Night Walking in 2026 (Tested & Reviewed)

 Pros

-- 1150 lm in a pocket-sized body
+- 3100 lm turbo in an ultra-slim pocket body

-- Great for dog-leash carry
+- Great for dog-leash / jacket-clip carry

 Cons